What Does It Mean to Experience an Eco-Awakening?

 A fundamental shift in consciousness

-From "Natural Resources" to Right Relation
+From 'Natural Resources' to Right Relation

-This fundamental shift in consciousness is at the core of what will enable each of us to step up to the challenge of changing our relationship to nature — to no longer tolerate the term "natural resources," as if this Earth were here purely to provide for our human lives.
+I was reminded recently of a beautiful quote, often attributed to Chief Seattle: 'the Earth does not belong to us, we belong to the Earth'.
+For me, this fundamental shift in consciousness is at the core of what will enable each of us to step up to the challenge of changing our relationship to nature, to no longer tolerate the term 'natural resources', as if this Earth were here purely to provide resources for our human lives.
+And to shift our way of being, of living on this Earth, towards being in right relation.
+This is what will enable the birthing of a life-sustaining future.

-While connection with groupings of other humans brings colour and vitality to life, it will always be secondary to our primary way of belonging to Earth — as integral beings in this ecological web of life.
+True eco-awakening is when we have a bodily experience of ourselves as nature, not separate or distinct from it, but absolutely intertwined.
+It is a gnosis that this Earth is our primary place of belonging, rather than one's primary partnership, workplace, family, place of worship, or even neighbourly community.
+While connection with these groupings of other humans brings colour and vitality to life, it will always be secondary to our primary way of belonging to Earth, as integral beings in this ecological web of life.

 Beyond the cognitive

-A Visceral, Transformational Experience
+A Full-Body, Transformational Experience

-This simple movement — of falling back in love and seeing the majesty, beauty, and enchantment of this Earth — has the power to completely shift our relationship with and within the living world.
-By truly experiencing the animate and sacred nature of all life, we can cultivate the heart-centred courage to give ourselves fully to this world, and to enable the Dream of the Earth to enact through us.
+This simple movement of falling back in love and seeing the majesty, beauty, and enchantment of this Earth, has the power to completely shift our relationship(s) with and within Earth.
+By truly experiencing the animate and sacred nature of all life - ourselves as part of that - we can cultivate the heart-centered courage to give ourselves fully to this world and to enable the 'Dream of the Earth' to enact through us.

 Simple practices

-Want to Deepen
+Want to Deepen Your

 I

-Sit with the Grief
+Be with the grief

 II